Corvimae/pokemon-ranger/README.md

 Nice, that's enough!
 :::
 ```

+The default value of a variable is `undefined` unless the `defaultValue` attribute is set in the variable declaration directive.
+Be aware that `undefined` is _not_ the same as `false`.

 **Note: Even if a conditional expression only contains variables, the `source` property is still required.
 You can set it to any of your IV trackers.**